pixavier/sdl4snap/README.md

 ## Usage and blocks

 Start from the HelloWorld example, and delete the blocks you will not use.
-Each agent (sprite) has some atributes (local variables) that are needed by the SDL engine, such as "SDL signal input queue", "SDL state" and "SDL transition ended".
+Each agent (sprite) has some atributes (local variables) that are needed by the SDL engine, such as "SDL signal input queue" and "SDL state".
 If you are developing a non distributed system (no network), use always the block "SDL send local signal" instead "SDL send signal" (the last one uses MQTT).
 To create new processes, duplicate a similar one instead creating it from scratch.